Concepts → Sharpshooter break-even

 penalty on ranged attacks?

-The ranged twin of Great Weapon Master.
+The ranged twin of Great Weapon Master in 5e (2014).
 Same trade — eat a −5 to attack for +10 to damage — but the closed-form rule shifts when you're using a Crossbow Expert / Hand Crossbow build, when you're shooting at long range, and when you're using Bracers of Archery.
 The break-even AC follows almost the same pattern as GWM, with one wrinkle worth knowing.

 The math (same as GWM, ranged version)